fahisayub/BlueHeavenClone/readme.md

 ### Product and Service page
-All the products catogaries available are listed in this page.
+All the products categories available are listed in this page.
 ![Product&servicepage](/images/product%26servpage.png)

 ### About Us page